security-geeks/JReFrameworker/tutorial/hidden_file.md

 	Exception in thread "main" java.lang.SecurityException: Prohibited package name: java.io

-If need be, this issue can be avoided by moving the `HiddenFile` class to a non-restricted package such as the default package or `modules.java.io`.
+If need be, this issue can be avoided by moving the `HiddenFile` class to a non-restricted package such as the default package or a new package such as `modules.java.io`.

 ## JReFrameworker Annotations